wufengtao1/ChainIDE-Education-Level-1-Final-Project/README.md

 Projects code for the dApps taught to develop in ChainIDE Education

 1. gang

    The front-end for the smart contract in React

-2. contract
+3. contract

-   contains the smart contract for the application [Gang Club]
+   Contains the smart contract for the application [Gang Club]

 The contract has been deployed on the BNB Chain Test network.